http://thewriteconversation.blogspot.com/2014/12/social-media-mondayhow-facebook-changes.html

 My first link, to a post from facebook itself:

-That’s why we often look to people on Facebook to tell us how we can improve.
+http://www.wsj.com/articles/new-facebook-rules-will-sting-entrepreneurs-1417133694One of the main reasons people come to Facebook is to see what’s happening in their News Feeds.
+Our goal with News Feed has always been to show people the things they want to see.
+When people see content that’s relevant to them, they’re more likely to be engaged with News Feed, including stories from businesses.That’s why we often look to people on Facebook to tell us how we can improve.
 As part of an ongoing survey, we asked hundreds of thousands of people how they feel about the content in their News Feeds.
 People told us they wanted to see more stories from friends and Pages they care about, and less promotional content.

 Facebook executives drew a line in the proverbial sand on Friday when they announced their plans to restructure the way posts placed by brands appear in newsfeeds.
 As if it hasn't been hard enough to gain organic reach, Facebook has essentially closed the door on anything other than paid advertising.
 Starting in January, as Facebook told marketers, if you want to reach customers on Facebook, you'll need to buy an ad.
-This change could arguably be long overdue for commercial brands raking in revenue at minimal advertising cost, but if you're a band on a budget or a musician trying to jumpstart a career, and you plan on using Facebook to reach your fans, it looks like you'll need to adjust your finances accordingly.
+This change could arguably be long overdue for commercial brands raking in revenue at minimal advertising cost, but if you're a band on a budget or a musician trying to jumpstart a career, and you plan on using Facebook to reach your fans, it looks like you'll need to adjust your finances accordingly.http://www.latimes.com/business/technology/la-fi-tn-facebook-news-feed-unpaid-ads-20141114-story.html

 The latest change made to Facebook’s News Feed comes not off the back of complaints about paid advertising, but off page posts that “feel too promotional,” according to an update on the Facebook blog.

 The change, which was made in response to survey data, aims to reduce the number of unpaid promotional posts users see in their feed.
-Facebook said this will not increase the number of paid ads users see when they log into Facebook; it will just show fewer promotional posts.
+Facebook said this will not increase the number of paid ads users see when they log into Facebook; it will just show fewer promotional posts.And this last link, from Forbes, contains the best info of all:

 http://www.forbes.com/sites/jaysondemers/2014/12/09/recent-facebook-and-twitter-changes-that-affect-marketers/